madhavareddyrb/Javascrit/README.md

 Example: tea[2] = "chai";

-3.How can we add values in array ? by knowing length and we can add values using index --> city[2] = "Berlin" --> city[city.length] = "Berlin"
+3.How can we add values in array ?

+we can access array by knowing length and we can add values using index --> city[2] = "Berlin" --> city[city.length] = "Berlin"
 Eventhough that works but we can't use that for large data so we use push method
 # push method